 Step 4: Underline the top two Themes / Qualities / Selling Points that most accurately capture your personality/your motivations/your way of thinking.

 Review the list of qualities you’ve just made.
-Which two strike you as the most important?
+Which two seem the most significant?
 Which are the most frequently-occurring and most powerful patterns, tying together the most aspects of who you are?
-If you had to pick just two items to sum yourself up to a total stranger, which would you choose?
+If you had to pick just TWO items to sum yourself up to a total stranger, which would you choose?

 Step 5: Congratulations!
 You’ve just found your Organizing Principle—and the topic(s) you need to focus on in your Common App essay!

-And psssst….if you’d still like some outside guidance to help you identify what the “flying” to your “goose” is, you can contact me here.
-Good luck!
+Btw….whether or not you actually just worked through that exercise with me, if you’d like some additional guidance to help you identify what the “flying” to your “bluejay” is, you can learn about my mentorship packages here.